- Sun Soup

-Bottom Line: Sun Farms Vegetable Soup has not been shown to treat or prevent cancer.
+Sun Farms Vegetable Soup has not been shown effective in treating or preventing cancer.

-Small pilot studies show that Sun Soup may increase survival in late-stage non-small cell lung cancer patients, but its use in treatment or prevention of other cancers has not been studied.
+A small showed that Sun Soup may improve survival in late-stage, non-small cell lung cancer patients, but its use for the treatment or prevention of other cancers has not been studied.

-Although some laboratory studies show that the chemicals found in Sun Soup stimulate certain aspects of the immune system, it is not known if this effect occurs in the human body.
+Although laboratory studies have shown that the ingredients found in Sun Soup stimulate certain aspects of the immune system, it is not known if such effects occur in the human body.

-A small pilot study in late-stage non-small cell lung cancer patients supports this use.
+A small study in late-stage non-small cell lung cancer patients supports this claim.

 For Healthcare Professionals

-A proprietary product developed by the biochemist, Alexander Sun, Sun Soup contains water, soybean, shiitake mushroom, mung bean, red date, scallion, garlic, lentil bean, leek, hawthorn fruit, onion, American ginseng, angelica root, licorice, dandelion root, senegal root, ginger, olive, sesame seed, and parsley (1).
-Patients use it in conjunction with conventional therapies to prevent and treat cancer, HIV/AIDS, promote weight gain, and as an immunostimulant.
+A proprietary product developed by the biochemist Alexander Sun, Sun Soup contains water, soybean, shiitake mushroom, mung bean, red date, scallion, garlic, lentil bean, leek, hawthorn fruit, onion, American ginseng, angelica root, licorice, dandelion root, senegal root, ginger, olive, sesame seed, and parsley (1).
+Patients use it in conjunction with conventional therapies to prevent and treat cancer, AIDS, promote weight gain, and as an immunostimulant.

 Animal studies of Sun Soup suggest antitumor effects.
 Studies in humans are quite limited and preliminary, however.
 When administered concurrently with conventional therapies, the product was associated with improved survival, weight maintenance, and improved Karnofsky Performance Scale Score in patients with advanced non-small cell lung cancer (1) (2).
 Larger randomized studies are needed to confirm these findings.

 - HIV, AIDS